-British Pugwash, together with Sandra Ionno Butcher, Director of the Pugwash History Project, has launched an initiative to digitalise and archive the many photos held in the British Pugwash office that bring to life the history of Pugwash.
+British Pugwash, together with Sandra Ionno Butcher, formerly the Director of the Pugwash History Project, launched an initiative to digitalise and archive the many photos held in the British Pugwash office that bring to life the history of Pugwash.

-The Pugwash Photo Archive aims to make these photos accessible to researchers.
-The work is being carried out by staff, Executive Committee members and volunteers of British Pugwash.
+The Pugwash Photo Archive aims to make these photos accessible to researchers and publishers, as far as possible.

-With the participation of several dedicated interns, we decided to start a blog, which aims to involve Pugwash members, and others who are knowledgeable in the history of Pugwash, in our ongoing research on the photo.
+In previous years, we created a blog which aims to involve Pugwash members, and others who are knowledgeable of our history, in our ongoing research on the photo archive.

-We now post several new photographs on the blog each month, ranging through the decades of Pugwash history from the 1950s to the present, asking for help in identifying specific photos or the people shown in them.
-We do hope you will visit the blog and enjoy looking at the photos.
-Hopefully you will be able to share your knowledge and memories with us.
+There is now a significant collection of photographs, ranging through the decades of Pugwash history from the 1950s to the present.
+We continue to ask for help in identifying specific photos or the people shown in them.
+We do hope you will visit the blog and enjoy exploring these snapshots of history.